duncanbradley/thesis/introduction.md

 So they are a tool for representation, for helping us think.
 They facilitate cognition through efficient and clear external representations.

 Scaife and Rogers (1996) referred to graphics like data visualisations as ‘external representations’, and established the concept of ‘external cognition’, which concerns the influence of these graphics on cognitive processing.
 Key features of this concept include facilitating cognition through efficient and clear external representations (computational offloading; re-representation) and encouraging particular inferences through certain formats (graphical constraining).
 For further reference, who is citing Scaife and Rogers?
+See also Card (2002)

 Data representations are a broad field, but they all share in common an ability to capture information and convey it in an efficient way.
 They exploit our sensory capabilities, and cognitive heuristics.
 Other examples include sonficiation and physicalisation, though visualisation is the most common.

 Yet, there are so many different ways to represent this information, so the question is, how do we design them for maximum effectiveness?
 There are many ways to define effectiveness, depending on the purpose of the visualisation (analysis, communication, persuasion).
 But they all require understanding of the interaction between the chart and the viewer.
 However, this space is also crowded by other concerns, usually aesthetic preferences.
 Where relevant, we can use scientific research.

+The issue - the very thing that makes visualisations effective (the metaphor) is what can make them misleading.

+People like Huff write books about ‘how to mislead’, hoping that people will engage in the opposite, but what’s the opposite?
+An honest unbiased account, or a persuasive one?
+A designer who does not feel they are expressing a particular story is still advocating for a realisatic considered view of the data.
+That is, they are motivated to not mis-represent the data.

 # The Thesis